Danielvermel/integra-solutions/README.md

 # IntegraSolutions

-IntegraSolutions is a data validation software project that consists of both a backend (built with Flask) and a frontend (built with Vue.js).
+IntegraSolutions is a data validation software project consisting of a backend (built with Flask) and a frontend (built with Vue.js).
 It provides data validation functionalities to ensure data integrity and accuracy.

 ## Table of Contents